DmitriySidyakin/Blog-BitMath/README.md

 # Blog-BitMath
-Simple Math Operations Samples with Bits and Unlimited Integer Sample
+Simple Math Operation Samples with Bits and a Unlimited Integer Sample